beslagicadin/htdocsDirExplorer/README.md

-# HTDOCS Dir Explorer / Project Viewer
+# /htdocs Dir Explorer / Project Viewer

 ## Overview
 The **Project Viewer** is a web-based file explorer that dynamically displays the folder and file structure of the `htdocs` directory on your server.
 It allows users to preview file contents, including text and images, directly in the browser and navigate the folder structure interactively.